cs-ed/impacts-stevewalston/README.md

 Step 2
 Students are given the article XXXXX and are asked to silently read it

-  * Students are provided with the question prompt, "How accurate were your individual, as well as the class, descriptions of people working in computing and technology?" and are given time to write a response.
+  * Students are provided with the question prompt, "How accurate were your individual and the class descriptions of people working in computing and technology?" and are given time to write a response.
   * As a follow-up, students can be asked to share their responses to the question prompt, "What are any surprises from or what is anything new you gained from the article?"

+Step 3
+Students

 #### Investigation 2